Your ERP was built for steady demand. Arlington runs on Cowboys Sundays and Rangers homestands.

 How to choose a developer in Arlington

 Hire a team that has shipped multi-entity financial systems and can show you EDI or OEM-supplier work if you serve GM Arlington Assembly.
 Ask them to whiteboard your event-week cash flow before they quote.
 A firm that treats your stadium swing as the core design problem, not a reporting afterthought, is the one worth a deposit.
-Pair the ERP scope with your inventory management software and business intelligence dashboards plans so the three share one data model.
+Pair the ERP scope with your inventory management software and business intelligence (BI) dashboards plans so the three share one data model.

 Timeline: what happens, and when